How it all began!

 Over the time Creative Dragon Works always maintained very good relationships not only the BUZZ, but also to the Fishermen in Hong Kong and to most of the Dragon Boat Teams, of which especially the Chai Wan Fishermen, the Hong Kong Island Paddle Club (IPC), the Fishermen in Aberdeen and Stamley, as well as Stanley Dragon Boat Association, the Stormy Dragons and the Lamma Dragons are to be mentioned, beside all the other fantastic people and teams.

-Mainly published via Dragon Boat Net, which is not active anymore, Creative Dragon Works has produced many videos and photographs, as well as published many articles and informations for paddlers, this website keeps much of those accessible and available to the world-wide dragon boat community.
+Mainly published via Dragon Boat Net, which nowadays is re-activated after having been off-line from 2011 to 2018, Creative Dragon Works has produced many videos and photographs, as well as published many articles and informations for paddlers.
+At the time Dragon Boat Net has been the biggest and most visited website for Dragon Boating.

 So, just check it out by browsing through this section "Dragon Boat".
 You will find many further stories about how things developed.